JetBrains/kotlin-web-site/pages/docs/reference/mpp-discover-project.md

 A multiplatform project is aimed at multiple platforms that are represented by different targets.
 A target is part of the build that is responsible for building, testing, and packaging the application for a specific platform, such as macOS, iOS, or Android.
-See the list of supported platforms (LINK).
+See the list of [supported platforms](mpp-supported-platforms.html).

 When you create a multiplatform project, targets are added to the `kotlin` block in the file `build.gradle` (`build.gradle.kts`).